 I have done program management, business development and marketing for 20 years, but I'm no SEO expert.
 But since I had some success just experimenting with SEO part-time, I thought to share my findings.

 Tired of generic 2022 predictions about remote work, cloud, and data?
-Here are 10 specific trends to consider in your growth strategy:
+Here are 5 specific trends for software business leaders to consider:

 The entire Wikipedia entry for Web3 is being considered for deletion by moderators due to the general lack of clarity on what Web3 actually is.
 Indeed, it took me several days of reading Web3 silicon valley articles and podcasts, and contrasting them with other reputable analyses, to piece it together.